ApmeM/BrainAI/BrainAI/AI/README.md

 ## Reasoner
-Selects the best Consideration from a list of Considerations attached to the Reasoner.
+Selects the best Action from a list of Actions and its Appraisals attached to the Reasoner.
 The root of a utility AI.

-## Consideration
-Houses a list of Appraisals and an Action.
-Calculates a score that represents numerically the utility of its Action.

 ## Appraisal
-One or more Appraisals can be added to a Consideration.
-They calculate and return a score which is used by the Consideration.
+Appraisals calculate and return a score which is used by the Reasoner to determine the action.

 ## Action
-The action that the AI executes when a specific Consideration is selected.
+The action that the AI executes when a specific consideration is selected.